 - A Wisconsin Historical Society membership

 - A set of reference books

 Eligibility and Requirements

 Each year CSAC will accept applications and select six teachers from the State of Wisconsin to serve as CSAC Fellows.
 Selection of CSAC Fellows will be done by CSAC staff.
-Any teacher who is currently under contract to teach in any Wisconsin school, public or private, is eligible to apply.
+Any teacher who is currently under contract to teach in any Wisconsin or Illinois school, public or private, is eligible to apply.
 CSAC Fellows are eligible for the fellowship upon reapplication.

 Each CSAC Fellow will be required to:

 - Attend the scheduled weekend conference in Madison.